-Italian wine labels are widely varied in how they look.
-Fortunately there are a specific set of information and clues that you can seek out to determine what it is.
-Look at looking an Italian wine label and try to identify the following characteristics:
+Italian wine labels are widely varied in appearance.
+The many shapes and sizes might be overwhelming but we've created a comprehensive guide for beginners and also for those with experience.
+Fortunately, there are specific markers and clues that one can seek out to determine location, classification, and variety of a wine.
+Understanding these indicators can help you single out wines that are perfect for your tastes.
+Look at an Italian wine label and try to identify the following characteristics:

 Region The region or sub-region will always be located next to the classification level